We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Charlotte’s Web uses full-spectrum hemp extract.
 This means it extracts its CBD oil from the whole plant instead of isolating a single compound.
 As a result, its products contain CBD and other phytocannabinoids, terpenes, flavonoids, and essential fatty acids.

 The company grows its hemp in Colorado and follows organic farming practices.
 Some of its products are USDA-certified organic.
 Its products are free from gluten and genetically modified organisms (GMO).
 They are also suitable for vegans.

 Charlotte’s Web offers a customer satisfaction guarantee.
 People who are not satisfied can receive a full refund if they return the unused product within 30 days of purchase.

 If people have questions or concerns about a specific product, they can contact Charlotte’s Web customer service.

-Below, we list some pros and cons of Charlotte’s Web:
+Below, we list some advantages and disadvantages of Charlotte’s Web.

 - reasonable pricing